precice/tutorials/FSI/two_flap_perp_2D/OpenFOAM-deal.II/wiki.md

-# Multi-Coupling: Two Perpendicular Flaps
+# Multi-coupling: Two perpendicular flaps

 In the following tutorial we model a fluid flowing through a channel.
 Two solid, elastic flaps are fixed to the floor of this channel.